 Your baby may be delivered via cesarean section if you’re close to your due date.

 C-sections are performed for about 80% of placental previas before labor starts.
-A cesarean section is required for complete placenta previa, and usually required for partial placental previa.
+A cesarean section is required for complete placenta previa and usually required for partial placenta previa.